lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 docker run -d -p 8080:80 res/apache_rp

 To verify, you can use  your browser. (demo.res.ch:8080 (website) or demo.res.ch:8080/api/animals/ (animals array))

 ### Step 4:

- I've changed node:4.4 to node:8 to solve a problem with docker and vim.
+To update node:4.4 We used this : https://superuser.com/questions/1423486/issue-with-fetching-http-deb-debian-org-debian-dists-jessie-updates-inrelease

 Here, we are focus on dymnamic content on the web page.
 To do that, we use JQuery.
 You have to update the index.html file to add the script at the end and write a function in javascript.
- Our scrpit is called animals.js

- ### To try and run
+Our scrpit is called animals.js To try and run

 When you build images, you have to use these names :

- - docker build -t res/apache_php
+- docker build -t res/apache_php ./docker-images/apache-php-image/
- - docker build -t res/express_animals
+- docker build -t res/express_animals ./docker-images/express-image/
- - docker build -t res/apache_rp
+- docker build -t res/apache_rp ./docker-images/apache-reverse-proxy/

+And run images :

+- docker run -d --name apache_static res/apache_php
+- docker run -d --name express_dynamaic res/express_animals
+- docker run -d -p 8080:80 --name apache_rp res/apache_rp

- juste run the script sr_setp4.sh and go to your browser and enjoy the result.
+You can juste run the script sr_setp4.sh and go to your browser and enjoy the result.

 If the script dosen't work, verify IP adresse, change them if you need and run again.

 ### Step 5:

 In the last part, hardcode is change by dynamic code that is really better.

 A php script is used here, to catch the ip adresse when you run the revers proxy and write them into the file 001-reverse-proxy.conf
 This script is in the repository templates and it's config-template.php.

 For the apache2-foreground, we have to use this version, the one in the webcat does not work : https://github.com/docker-library/php/blob/f016f5dc420e7d360f7381eb014ac6697e247e11/5.6/apache/apache2-foreground

 It's still not good enough, if the revers proxy crash or one other server, everything is down, so we will try to change that.